igarcica/PicknPlace/pick_n_place/README.md

 - vision_pick_place: Contains all the necessary code related to perception (Segmentation, corner detection, grasp point selection, pile height, etc)
 - iri_kinova_linear_movement: For execution cartesian movements with Kinova.

+## Features

+- Segments cloth in the table, detects closest largest edge and locates middle point to grasp.
+- Grasps the middle point according to its orientation (4 possible grasp orientations).
+- moves the grasped cloth under the camera to detect deformation.
+- 3 placings strategies can be choosen to place the object (vertically, diagonally and rotating the arm).
+Dynamic placings can also be performed but executed separately.

 ## Execution

 First launch the camera node and robot driver, in this example the rs camera and kinova robot: